BARRETTMEAG/GroupBProject/Milestone 3/README.txt

 This program is written in python and is available through github.

-Additionally, the program uses the `pytest` library for testing.
+## The program uses the `tkinter` library for testing.
 You can install it using the following command:

+import tkinter as tk
+from tkinter import filedialog, messagebox, ttk

 ## How to Launch the Application
 1. Open a terminal or command prompt.
-2. Navigate to the directory containing the `main.py` file.
+2. Navigate to the directory containing the `uvsim_gui.py` file.
-3. Run the program using the following command:
+3. Run the program using the following command: python3 uvsim_gui.py

 ## How to Use the Application
-1. When prompted, enter the name of the input file containing your BasicML program.
-Ensure the file is in the same directory as the `main.py` file or provide the full path to the file.
+1. After launching application, submit a file using the "Load Program File" button.
+2. Hit the "Run Program" button.
 2. The program will load the instructions from the file into memory and execute them sequentially.
-3. Follow any prompts displayed on the console during execution (e.g., entering values for `READ` operations).
+2. When prompted a new pop up window, enter in your input for a READ opcode and click "submit"
+3. After application is processed, the user can resubmit a new file.

 ## Input File Format
 - The input file should contain BasicML instructions, one per line.